How to Generate Product Descriptions with AI for Your Store

 Copywriting at catalog scale is a bottleneck for most stores.
 New SKUs ship with placeholder text, descriptions are inconsistent across collections, and SEO suffers because the team simply can't keep up.
 This workflow takes the raw product fields you already have (name, features, specs, materials) and generates marketing-quality long and short descriptions in your brand voice.

 The workflow can be triggered manually for a bulk pass, on a schedule for ongoing maintenance, or via webhook the moment a product is created.
-Each product is sent to an LLM step with strict Structured Output so you get a short description and a long description back together, optionally gated by a human review before publish.
+Each product is sent to a Connector node in Agent mode with a strict Response Schema, so Spojit returns a short description and a long description back together, optionally gated by a Human approval step before publish.

 Prerequisites